Last Updated on March 18, 2021 by Julia Wilson

 The Beckoning Cat at a glance

-The beckoning cat is a Japanese talisman which is placed at the entrance of shops and restaurants to bring good luck and fortune.
+The beckoning cat is a Japanese talisman that is placed at the entrance of shops and restaurants to bring good luck and fortune.

 September 29 is Beckoning Cat Day.